 Because there are so many EHR regulatory requirements, health technology is constantly changing—and this translates to strong job security for health IT professionals.
 Combine this with very high demand, and you can rest assured that health IT is a smart career choice.

-Some health IT professionals have backgrounds in computer science or medical coding, but some come from other fields such as nursing, radiology, or even dairy science.
+Some health IT specialists have backgrounds in computer science or medical coding, but some come from other fields such as nursing, radiology, or even dairy science.
 To get hired today, you must have specialized knowledge of healthcare organizations and an unparalleled understanding of how EHR systems work within these organizations.

 You can get this very specific skillset by earning a bachelor’s degree in health information technology.
 You can also improve your hiring outlook and salary potential by gaining health IT work experience and certifications, such as a CAHIMS or Epic credential, like this UW graduate did.